4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 Quickstart
 ==========
 This is a quick introduction to the `SMS Fusion` Python package.
-The package provides Python implementations of INS algorithms; specifically, aided INS algorithms for estimating the position, velocity, and attitude (PVA) of a moving body using inertial measurement unit (IMU) data.
+The package provides Python implementations of INS algorithms as presented below.

 Inertial navigation primer
 --------------------------